Bachelor of Arts in Health and Human Services

 Careers in Health and Human Services

-When you complete your human services degree program, you will have what you need to seek entry into non-clinical and non-management health positions.
+Once you complete your online bachelor's degree in human services, you will have what you need to seek entry into non-clinical and non-management health positions.
 More specifically, U.S. Bureau of Labor Statistics predicts that the employment of social and human service assistants is projected to grow 13 percent from 2018 to 2028.
 This is much faster than the average for all other occupations.
 Due to a growing elderly population and a rising demand for social services, human service workers are expected to be in demand in the coming years.
-This online degree could be your ticket into this fast-growing field.
+This online bachelor's degree could be your ticket into this fast-growing field.
 Take a look at your potential human services career options below.

 Questions?
 Request Information